school of fish in background

 Within each band scientists can also evaluate the chemical content to learn more about atmospheric conditions.
 By drilling out 12 tiny samples from each growth band, they can examine the oxygen and carbon isotopes to determine specific temperatures during each month of the year.

-This image shows x-rays of two coral core samples extracted from colonies of Orbicella (Montastrea) faveolata and Siderastrea siderea at East and West Flower Garden Banks in 2005.
+This image shows x-rays of two coral core samples extracted from colonies of Orbicella (formerly Montastrea) faveolata and Siderastrea siderea at East and West Flower Garden Banks in 2005.

 Scientists from Texas A&M University analyzed these core samples to identify patterns in growth over periods of time.
 They then compared these to what we know of air and water temperature readings in the region to help them evaluate cores that go back farther than recorded data, and "read" climate history.